 01 of 10

-Average temperatures in January and February are usually in the 30s and 40s.
-The region gets an occasional snowfall, but most of the winter the ground is relatively dry.
-The winter season is often the best time to visit some of the city's top attractions as they tend to be less crowded than other times of the year.Continue to 2 of 13 below.
+Average temperatures in January and February are usually in the 30s and 40s, and while the region does get an occasional snowfall, the ground is relatively dry for most of the winter.
+As a result, the winter season is often the best time to visit some of the Washington, D.C.'s top attractions as they tend to be less crowded than other times of the year.Continue to 2 of 10 below.

 02 of 10

 Explore the Museums

 The Washington, D.C. area has a wonderful variety of museums.
 Many of the city's most popular museums are clustered together on the National Mall, so you can easily visit more than one on the same day.

 03 of 10

 Go Ice Skating

 04 of 10

 Take a Sightseeing Tour

 During the winter months, take a sightseeing tour of Washington, D.C. and explore the city by bus or trolley.
-Enjoy the benefits of hopping on and off (stay warm and dry while you ride around) and learn about the district's historic landmarks.
+By taking this form of transit, you can enjoy the benefits of hopping on and off (stay warm and dry while you ride around) while you learn about the district's historic landmarks.

 05 of 10

-On a cold or rainy (or snowy) day, kids in the Washington, D.C. area can have a blast romping around at indoor playgrounds and amusement centers like Kidville in Bethesda, MD.
-Family fun centers offer attractions like go-karts, mini-golf, laser tag, ropes courses, moon bounces, paintball, arcade games, carousels, and more.
-These destinations are especially great for young families.
+On a cold or rainy (or snowy) day, kids in the Washington, D.C. area can have a blast romping around at indoor playgrounds and amusement centers like Kidville in Bethesda, Maryland.
+Family fun centers offer attractions like go-karts, mini-golf, laser tag, ropes courses, moon bounces, paintball rinks, arcade games, and carousels; these destinations are especially great for young families.

 06 of 10

 Visit a Children's Theater

 07 of 10

 Attend a Special Seasonal Event

 08 of 10

 See a Movie

 09 of 10

 Go Skiing, Snowboarding, or Snow Tubing

 Take the kids to a ski resort for a day of family fun in the snow.
-There are several ski areas like the Whitetail Ski Resort in Mercersburg, PA that offer skiing, snowboarding, and snow tubing within a few hours drive from Washington, D.C.
+There are several ski areas like the Whitetail Ski Resort in Mercersburg, Pennsylvania, that offer skiing, snowboarding, and snow tubing within a few hours drive from Washington, D.C.

-Spend the day shopping in one of the district's best shopping neighborhoods like historic Georgetown or find some bargains at an outlet shopping center.
-Spend some time browsing in the museum gift shops in Washington, D.C. to find unique items such as books, clothing, jewelry, videos, crafts, decorative arts, toys, and more.
+Alternatively, you can spend some time browsing in the museum gift shops in Washington, D.C. to find unique items such as books, clothing, jewelry, videos, crafts, decorative arts, toys, and more.